toucansites/website/contents/docs/[05]templates/[03]views/index.md

 </html>
 ```

-This feature makes it easy to define a page layout once in the parent and fill in the unique parts from the child wherever needed.
+This feature is especially useful for defining base layouts — such as for blog posts, documentation pages, or landing pages — and customizing the content area while preserving a consistent structure across your site.
+By using parents and blocks, you can reduce duplication and keep your templates clean and modular.

 ---

-That was a brief introduction to the Mustache template engine.
-For more detailed information, refer to [the official manuals](https://mustache.github.io/mustache.5.html).
-To learn about Toucan templates, proceed to the [Toucan templates](/docs/templates/toucan-templates/) section.
+This guide introduced the core features of the Mustache template engine and how it is used in Toucan to define views.
+Mustache’s logic-less approach ensures templates remain clean, readable, and easy to maintain.

+To dive deeper into Mustache syntax and capabilities, visit the [official Mustache documentation](https://mustache.github.io/mustache.5.html) or continue with the [Toucan templates](/docs/templates/toucan-templates/) guide.